agrawalprash/traceable-mixnets/README.md

 The git tree contains source code for our DB-SM and DB-RSM proofs under directory `db-sm-rsm`, source code for the zkSNARK-based set membership and reverse set membership proofs under directory `zksnark-sm-rsm`, and source code for the cpSNARK-Set based set membership proof under directory `cpsnark-sm`.
 In addition, it contains sample reports containing our experiment outputs on our test hardware setup under directory `sample-reports` and Dockerfiles for each of our experiments at the top-level.
 We use these Dockerfiles to build the following Docker images and publish them on [Docker Hub](https://hub.docker.com/):

 - image `tmpets/db-sm-rsm:v1` for experiment 1 (running our DB-SM and DB-RSM proofs)
-- image `tmpets/zksnark-sm:v1` for experiment 2 (running single-prover set membership and reverse set membership proofs using Merkle tree based zkSNARKs)
+- image `tmpets/zksnark-sm-rsm:v1` for experiment 2 (running single-prover set membership and reverse set membership proofs using Merkle tree based zkSNARKs)
 - image `tmpets/cpsnark-sm:v1` for experiment 3 (running single-prover set membership proof based on Benarroch et al.'s cpSNARK-Set approach).

 *Structure of Docker images:* The `tmpets/db-sm-rsm:v1` image is built from the `Dockerfile_db_sm_rsm` file.
 It contains a copy of the source code directory `db-sm-rsm` at location `/app/db-sm-rsm` inside the image, which is the default working directory from which container commands are executed.
 Similar structure is followed for images `tmpets/zksnark-sm-rsm:v1` and `tmpets/cpsnark-sm:v1` too.

-### Set up the environment
+### Set up the environment via Docker (recommended)

 Set up simply requires pulling our Docker images from Docker Hub.
 If you are behind a proxy server, this would require [additional proxy configuration](https://docs.docker.com/config/daemon/systemd/#httphttps-proxy) for the Docker daemon.
 The expected correct output for this step is the standard Docker output showing various layers of the Docker images being fetched.
 Once these images are pulled, no additional content needs to be downloaded.